 Of course, there’s lots of other sightseeing in DC.

 When planning a trip to Washington with kids, these are my favorites.
 Some are included in hotel packages from time to time and others are included on the Washington D.C.
 Explorer Pass.
 So, even if they are paid attractions, you still can save money on admission!

 - The International Spy Museum is both entertaining and informative.
 In essence, you become a spy in training as you go through the museum, which makes it more engaging.
 A budget-friendly alternative, which is really fun for families, is their “Spy in the City” adventure which uses a GPS device to go into the neighborhood around the museum for a memorable, engaging adventure.

 - Monuments by Moonlight, my favorite DC tour, hands down!
 The monuments and memorials in Washington preserve the history of our nation and its leaders and the people who fought for freedom.
 They’re great to visit during the day, but a nighttime tour makes them come to life in a whole new way.
-[I need to take my husband — I talk about this tour all the time!]
+Tours sell out, especially during school breaks and the holidays, so buy in advance — and save!

 This is by no means an exhaustive list of all the places to visit in and around Washington, DC, but they are some of the best.
 I hope highlighting my favorites will help you plan your Washington, DC family trip more easily.

 How to get around in DC